 Initially a member of the SLP however Connolly clashed repeatedly with De Leon and a mutual antipathy was not long in the making.
 Throughout his life Connolly forthrightly shared his opinions (and disagreements) on any issue he chose.
 De Leon was famous for his intolerance of those who disagreed with him within the SLP and socialist movement.

-While Connolly was in the US the International Workers of the World (IWW) was formed, known as the Wobblies.
+While Connolly was in the US the Industrial Workers of the World (IWW) was formed, known as the Wobblies.
 Adopting a syndicalist approach of the One Big Union, Connolly immediately joined and became an organiser.
 Throughout his time in the US Connolly travelled extensively giving speeches and organising.
 In 1908 Connolly toured the United States in support of Eugene Debs Presidential campaign.
 During this period Connolly continued to write both for papers and more theoretical works.
 While in the US he also wrote plays, published a pamphlet of his songs entitled Songs of Freedom and his popular book Socialism Made Easy.